 The performance bond or initial margin requirement to initiate one futures contract is $1,485 (as of November 11, 2015).
 To control that futures contract going forward the maintenance margin becomes $1,350 (as of November 11, 2015).

 The Daily Price limit is ten cents per pound above or below the previous day’s settlement price.
 For example, the Daily Price Limit to the downside for the Friday, June 8 trading session would be 105.60.

 The futures contract month listings are January (F), March (H), May, (K), July (N), September (U), November (X).

-It’s important to note that the Atlantic hurricane crop season occurs from June 1 to November, sharply peaking from late August through September.
-Major storms can affect the Florida orange crop supply which in turn would affect futures prices.
+It’s important to note that the Atlantic hurricane crop season occurs from June to November, sharply peaking from late August through September.
+Major storms can affect the Florida orange crop supply that in turn would affect futures prices.